cosmos/sdk-tutorials/academy/3-ibc/4-light-client-dev.md

 Now suppose that you have managed to develop a light client implementation fulfiling the requirements described above.
 How do you now get the light client on chain?

-This will depend on the chain environment you are in, so from here on out the assumption will be made that you will want to add the light client module to a Cosmos SDK chain.
+This will depend on the chain environment you are in, so from here on out the assumption will be made that you will want to add the light client module to a Cosmos SDK chain, in order for the Cosmos SDK chain that you are interacting with to be able to verify proofs of the consensus state coming from your non-`07-tendermint` chain.

+For example, if you are developing a light client which enables proof verification of ETH2 or Solana, you would need to deploy a light client that is able to verify proofs of ETH2 or Solana consensus state on Cosmos SDK chains which you want to interoperate with.

 #### Configure light client module